 The official Multiple Intelligences website describes them in the following ways:

-Sensitivity to one’s own feelings, goals, and anxieties, and the capacity to plan and act in light of one’s own traits.
-Intrapersonal intelligence is not particular to specific careers; rather, it is a goal for every individual in a complex modern society, where one has to make consequential decisions for oneself.
+7. Intrapersonal: Sensitivity to one’s own feelings, goals, and anxieties, and the capacity to plan and act in light of one’s own traits.
+Intrapersonal intelligence is not particular to specific careers; rather, it's a goal for every individual in a complex modern society, where one has to make consequential decisions for oneself.

 It’s unfortunate that Gardner’s thinking hasn’t been more widely accepted in academic circles; its detractors say it is subjective and arbitrary … among other complaints about the theory.
 But even if cognitive psychologists decide it doesn’t play into their set of rules about what intelligence is and is not, it remains a beautiful way to consider the people in our lives and those who we admire — even if our understanding of the deeper mechanics of psychometrics is simple.
 How lovely to say that Jack is brilliant because of his acute understanding of trees and clouds or that June is a genius because of her “Spider Sense” for music, even if both of them utterly tanked on their SATs.